Protect your data and yourself.

 Footnotes & References

-1: A Star Trek reference, for those that didn’t catch it.
+1: A Star Trek reference, for those who didn’t catch it.

-2: Some services, like OneDrive and Dropbox, do have a Recycle Bin and may even detect mass deletions or changes.
-This can give you an option to recover your files from a specific date.
+2: Some services, like OneDrive and Dropbox, do have a Recycle Bin, and may even detect mass deletions or changes.
+This can give you a chance to recover your files from a specific date.
 It’s a nice safety net, but it’s only a convenience, and not something I’d want to rely on.

 Personally, I wouldn’t worry about any “rouge employee” as I’m pretty sure they would be caught…er….red-handed!